The Financial Technology Law Review: Guernsey

 ii Cross-border issues

 Guernsey is a leading centre in the global funds industry, which in recent years has included a focus on technology funds.
-Guernsey has never been a Member State of the European Union, but has put in place all of the infrastructure needed to allow funds and other similar investment structures launched in Guernsey to be marketed to both UK and EU investors.
+Guernsey has never been a Member State of the European Union (EU) but has put in place all of the infrastructure needed to allow funds and other similar investment structures launched in Guernsey to be marketed to both UK and EU investors.
 Guernsey has implemented a voluntary regime that mirrors the requirements of the Alternative Investment Fund Managers Directive (AIFMD).
 While the full AIFMD passport has not yet been extended to non-EU 'third countries', Guernsey funds are able to market to EU investors through the National Private Placement Regimes of EU Member States.

 The GFSC is one of 12 financial regulators or related organisations that have collaborated on the establishment of the GFIN, building on a proposal in early 2018 to create a 'global sandbox'.
 This project will seek to provide a more efficient way for innovative firms to interact with regulators, helping them navigate between countries as they look to scale new ideas.
 It will also create a new framework for cooperation between financial services regulators on innovation-related topics, sharing different experiences and approaches.